masonlr/obsidian-starter-templates/README.md

 The scratch folder is an area for messy, low-friction daily free-form planning and logging of ideas, i.e. [scratch/](./researcher/scratch/) will store content generated using the Obsidian "daily notes" feature.
 Daily notes can be created using the "Open today's note" action: this will create a new markdown file that follows the date-stamped name convention `YYYY-MM-DD.md`.

 **Tip:** Set a keyboard shortcut to quickly go to the day's note.
 For example, set `cmd+T` to "Open today's note" in the Hotkeys settings.
-**Tip:** Create a rigid for daily notes by specifying a template markdown file, though a blank template may encourage free-form thinking.
+**Tip:** Create a rigid layout for daily notes by specifying a template markdown file, though a blank template may encourage free-form thinking.

 After a few days, daily notes will build up as follows: